redesignhealth/codebuild-slack-notifier/README.md

 ## Install

+Create a new app for your slack team with the following scopes: channels:history channels:read channels:write channels:write:bot

 A valid Slack oauth token needs to be stored as a secure string in the SSM parameter store as `/codebuild-slack-notifier/slack_token`.

 `aws ssm put-parameter --name "/codebuild-slack-notifier/slack_token" --value "xoxp-XXXXX" --type SecureString --overwrite`